 BBC1's Christmas presentation in the 1970s often took the form of a festive version of the globe.
 The first image here is from 1975.
 In 1978, the rotating globe was replaced by perhaps the creepiest Christmas symbol ever - a rotating Santa head, with faces on both sides!
 Also shown here is the snowflake used in 1983.

 Some of the Christmas idents seen during the 'virtual globe' era, starting with 1993's evening version - during daytime, a version with a lighter sky was shown.
-The 1994 ident is seen here on Christmas Eve - on Christmas Day the '1' was unwrapped, with the wrapping paper left lying by the side - while the '1' was at the top of the tree in 1995.
+The 1994 ident is seen here on Christmas Eve - on Christmas Day the '1' was unwrapped by the snowmen - while the '1' was at the top of the tree in 1995.

 1996's Christmas presentation had a circus theme - a version of the ident without the characters was used to introduce more serious programming.